Grislow/KnowledgeBase/resources/glossary.md

 * __complex shared functionilty__ - cross-cutting concers will need to either be handled in seperate modules or in a service layer that all traffic is routed through
 * __more expensive__ - microservices are frequently on seperate VMs requiring configuration and maintenance overhead - this can be automated with container fleet management tools.

+## MIME Type
+**M**ultipurpose **I**nternet **M**ail **E**xternsions is a standard for specifying a type of data being sent over a computer network.

+## Minimum Viable Product(MVP)
+A version of a product with minimum functionality needed to sell and use the product.
+The goal of an MVP is encouraging early adopters to start using the product and enhancing the product based on the feedback they provide.

 ## Module
 An independent software component designed to group features performing a given task.
 An application is usually composed of many components.